 Liquidity remains adequate though down from prior years as the Bank has decreased the investment portfolio to fund loans.
-The Bank has access to \$58 million of unsecured borrowings through correspondent banks and \$71.9 million of unpledged securities which may be sold or used as collateral.
-The amount of unpledged securities increase almost \$42.5 million as compared to 2015.
+The Bank has access to \$69 million of unsecured borrowings through correspondent banks and \$94.6 million of unpledged securities which may be sold or used as collateral.
+The amount of unpledged securities increase almost \$22.8 million as compared to 2016.
 This was accomplished with utilizing Promontory's ICS product to protect Ohio public fund depositors and commercial sweep customers with FDIC coverage rather than pledged securities.
-For the Bank, an additional \$4.7 million is also available from the Federal Home Loan Bank based on current collateral pledging with up to \$115.7 million available provided adequate collateral is pledged.
+For the Bank, an additional \$5.7 million is also available from the Federal Home Loan Bank based on current collateral pledging with up to \$116.8 million available provided adequate collateral is pledged.

 Maintaining sufficient funds to meet depositor and borrower needs on a daily basis continues to be among management's top priorities.
 This is accomplished not only by immediate liquid resources of cash, due from banks and federal funds sold, but also by the Bank's available for sale securities portfolio.
-The average aggregate balance of these assets was \$228.0 for 2016 and \$262.1 million for 2015, and \$296.5 million for 2014.
-This represented 22.3%, 28.0% and 31.8% of total average assets, respectively.
-Of the almost \$201.2 million of debt securities in the bank's portfolio as of December 31, 2016, \$16.7 million, or 8.3% of the portfolio, is expected to receive payments or mature in 2017.
+The average aggregate balance of these assets was \$206.3 for 2017, \$228.0 for 2016 and \$262.1 million for 2015.
+This represented 19.2%, 22.3%, and 28.0% of total average assets, respectively.
+Of the almost \$196.4 million of debt securities in the bank's portfolio as of December 31, 2017, \$21.6 million, or 11.0% of the portfolio, is expected to receive payments or mature in 2018.
 This liquidity provides the opportunity to fund loan growth by analysis of the lowest cost and source of funds whether by increasing deposits, sales or runoff of investments or utilizing debt.

-In addition to the Bank's investment portfolio, the Company has \$17.3 million held in the holding company's investment portfolio. \$2.6 million of those investments will mature or receive payments in the next twelve months.
+In addition to the Bank's investment portfolio, the Company has \$18.9 million held in the holding company's investment portfolio. \$5.1 million of those investments will mature or receive payments in the next twelve months.
 These funds provide liquidity to the Company.
 The Bank has been declaring additional dividends each quarter to provide this liquidity to the Company.
-In future years, the Captive will also upstream dividends to the Company once reserve levels are adequately provided for.
-This will also provide additional liquidity for Company activities.
+The Captive has also upstreamed dividends to the Company and is expected to continue annually as long as reserve levels are adequately provided for.
+This provides additional liquidity for Company activities.

 Historically, the primary source of liquidity has been core deposits that include noninterest bearing and interest bearing demand deposits, savings, money market accounts and time deposits of individuals.
+Core deposit balances increased in all categories with the exception of time deposits as of December 31, 2017 compared to same date 2016.
+Average total savings balances increased \$72.6 million in 2017 as compared to 2016.
 Core deposit balances as of year-end 2016 increased in all categories.
-Overall deposits increased an average of \$39.7 million in 2016, \$2.6 million in 2015 and \$913 thousand in 2014.
-The Bank also utilized Federal Funds purchased at times during 2014 through 2016.
-The average balance for 2016 and 2015 was \$1.9 million and \$1.2 million respectively.
+Overall deposits increased an average of \$47.1 million in 2016 and \$2.6 million in 2015.
+The Bank also utilized Federal Funds purchased at times during 2015 through 2017.
+The average balance for 2017 was \$2.2 million, for 2016 and 2015 was \$1.9 million and \$1.2 million respectively.
 The Bank used this temporary funding source heavier in December 2015 while it secured more permanent funding.
 During 2016, it was used heavily in the third quarter.
 The Bank is comfortable accessing these funds on a regular basis.